Automattic/jetpack/readme.txt

 = Why is WP-Super-Cache better than WP-Cache? =

-This plugin is based on the excellent WP-Cache plugin and therefore brings all the benefits of that plugin to WordPress.
-On top of that it creates copies of every page that is accessed on a blog in a form that is quickly served by the web server.
-It's almost as quick as if the you had saved a page in your browser and uploaded it to replace your homepage.
+This plugin is based on the excellent WP-Cache plugin.
+Besides the caching WP-Cache did this plugin creates copies of every page that is accessed on a blog in a form that is quickly served by the web server.
+It's almost as quick as if the you had saved a html page in your browser and uploaded it to replace your homepage.

 = Will comments and other dynamic parts of my blog update immediately? =